racoelhosilva/FSI_ctfsAndLogbooks/CTF5.md

 * The architecture is x86 with a 32-bit address space.
 * The screenshot shows that there is protection on the return address (stack canary), but this only appeared on some computers and shouldn't influence the overall CTF.
 * The NX (No eXecute) bit is disabled, meaning we can execute code on the stack.
-* The program is not compiled as Position-Independent Executable (PIE). <!-- precisa de esplicar isso? -->
+* The program is not compiled as Position-Independent Executable (PIE).
 * There are segments with both Read, Write, and Execute (RWX) permissions.

 ## Code Analysis

+Analysing the source code given, we can see that:
 1. The program has a function `readtxt(char* name)` that takes a file name as input and reads it using the `cat` command.
 The filename, without the extension, should be fewer than 6 characters.
 2. If we can set the parameter `name` in the `readtxt` function and invoke it by modifying the `fun` function pointer, we will be able to get the flag.
 3. There is a buffer overflow vulnerability in the code: